JohnCowgillData/automated-invoice-processing/README.md

 # Automated Invoice Processing

+**Portfolio Case Study**

+This repository documents a finance automation project developed in a previous professional role.
+The original implementation contained proprietary code and business logic that cannot be shared publicly.
+This repository focuses on the workflow, architecture, business value, and technical approach instead.

 ## Overview

 This project documents an automated accounts payable workflow that converts vendor PDF invoices into upload-ready Excel files for an accounting system.